 Asper is one of the largest of the bamboo species.
 It has a texture that looks like an apple.
 It is somewhat less bitter than other varieties.
 Most people like it for salads and other summer recipes.

 Moso running bamboos are native to China.
 It is recognized as a specialty by many shoot critics.
 They are an authentic ingredient in nigiri sushi recipes.
-The shoots are somewhat challenging to harvest because they are hidden underneath the surface.
+The shoots are somewhat challenging to harvest because they are hidden underneath the surface of the ground.

 What are the benefits of eating bamboo shoots?